Sadly, I had to take this book off the market. Private property owners shut down access to the Rapidan at the end of Richards Ferry Road.

 The Rapidan River is an angler’s dream that can be fished year round since the watershed includes both tough, cranky smallmouth bass as well as aggressive mountain brook trout.
 Following the precedent set in his other CatchGuide books, Steve starts the story at the mouth of the Rapidan where it slams into the Rappahannock at the smallmouth bass fishing heaven known simply as “the Confluence” and ends above the old presidential retreat at Camp Hoover high in the Blue Ridge Mountains.

-There are many different access points between those two locations that open up miles and miles of river.
-Pictures, coupled with maps, tell the story.
+248 pictures, coupled with 21 maps, tell the rest of the story.
 Using them, put your experienced angler’s eye on the water and make your own judgment before you drive to any particular location.
 In the Internet age, pictures and words are not enough.
-The book includes GPS coordinates you can use to obtain customized directions via the Internet or put the coordinates into a GPS receiver to guide your day on the water.
+The book includes 162 GPS coordinates you can use to obtain customized directions via the Internet or put the coordinates into a GPS receiver to guide your day on the water.

 Beyond wade fishing, Steve also discusses each access point in terms of its compatibility to launch a canoe or a kayak.
 Once in the water, floating anglers will be well served to use this guide to quickly move to the good spots and not waste time floating over unproductive water.
 In particular, they will find the detailed coverage that covers every foot of the river from Elys Ford all the way to the Confluence exceptionally focused and useful.